veduz/ding-docker/README.md

 ## Install ding

+This setup includes a database containing data from a clean installation of the latest version of Ding.
+Thus the system is already installed.

-Running the install profile can sometimes be tricky.
+If you want to run the install profile yourself you have to drop the contents of the datase first.
+After that running the install profile can sometimes be tricky.

 The sure-fire way (especially on Mac) is to run the install script through the browser: http://local.docker/install.php (Use the ding2 profile)

 Notice: This way can be pretty slow.